-What is a Database Administrator?
+What Is a Database Administrator?
 The Data-Driven Problem Solvers Nearly Every Business Needs

 What does a database administrator do?

-What skills do you need to be a database administrator?
+What skills do database administrators need?

 DBAs need to have both a holistic view of the information they’re organizing, as well as a detailed and meticulous lens for errors and misplaced data.
 You must also be able to put complex problem solving and critical thinking into action by making decisions that will benefit the database and company.

 To work as a database administrator, you’ll need an interesting blend of technical database and programming skills, along with people skills.
 Oftentimes, DBAs will assist staff members with issues, so you need to be able to communicate their answers effectively.
 You'll often find yourself having to translate technical jargon into layman's terms.

 What is the career outlook for database administrators?

 It’s a good time to be working in a data-related field, and that certainly rings true for database administrators when it comes to employment growth.
 DBA positions are projected to increase at the faster-than-average rate of 9 percent through 2028, according to the BLS.2 However, with the rapid increase of cloud computing firms that offer cloud databases as a service to businesses, positions in this corner of the market are expected to grow by 21 percent by 2028.2